naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Node-RED Configuration
 ################
+.. warning:: You must verify your account (via email sent on account creation) in order for the Node-RED nodes to connect.

 Once Node-RED nodes are installed you'll need to configure your account settings, drag a new "alexa-smart-home-v3" node onto the canvas and double click it.

 Click the edit button to define a new account: